-Source Water.
+Source Water

 MCB Camp Pendleton is continuing efforts to reduce levels of manganese, copper, and other contaminants in its water system.
 MCB Camp Pendleton completed construction of a second iron and manganese treatment facility, which is now operational, and recently completed upgrades to the original treatment facility.
-Following consultations with DHS, MCB Camp Pendleton is currently in the process of implementing the DHS-approved water treatment solution to control copper corrosion in residential tap water.
+Following consultations with DHS, MCB Camp Pendleton is currently implementing the DHS-approved water treatment solution to control corrosion in drinking water distribution systems.
+California DPH conducted an assessment of the Base's drinking water sources during July 2002, with updates provided by Camp Pendleton during September 2007.
+The assessment evaluated whether the Base's drinking water wells are vulnerable to contamination from activities that occur or have occurred on Camp Pendleton.
+The assessment determined that wells in both water systems are most vulnerable to activities commonly associated with military installations; however, no contaminants related to this assessment category have been detected in the water supply.
+You may request a summary of this assessment by contacting Environmental Security at (760) 725-9741.
+The complete assessment document is also available for viewing at Environmental Security, Bldg.
+22165.

-Tap Water.
+Tap Water

 In 2002, the South System was below the 90 percent action level for lead.
 However, samples from 11 residences in the South System exceeded the action level in August 2005, while one home in the North System exceeded the action level in September 2005.
-Three of the detections in 2005-assuming continuous exposure to lead at these levels (191 $\mu$ g/L, 101 $\mu$ g/L and 39.1 $\mu$ g/L)-could produce BLLs above CDC's level of concern.
 All 11 residences in the South System, however, tested below the action level during two subsequent sampling events.
 The base concluded its investigations and is currently implementing the DHS-approved water treatment solution to control copper corrosion in residential tap water.
-Although the blood screening results suggest base residents are not being adversely impacted by potential lead exposure, MCB Camp Pendleton continues to offer residential blood screening for base residents.
+Although the blood screening results suggest base residents are not being adversely impacted by lead exposure, MCB Camp Pendleton continues to offer residential blood screening for base residents.
 As a precautionary measure, ATSDR recommends that the base continue to notify residents if their tap water exceeds the action level for copper and lead and detail measures to improve water quality and reduce potential lead exposure in accordance with the consumer notification requirements of Title 22, California Code of Regulations and the Safe Drinking Water Act.